nautechsystems/nautilus_trader/docs/developer_guide/environment_setup.md

 ## Commands

-You can run `nautilus --help` to inspect structure of CLI and groups of commands:
+You can run `nautilus --help` to view the CLI structure and available command groups:

 ### Database

-These are commands related to the bootstrapping the Postgres database.
+These commands handle bootstrapping the PostgreSQL database.
-For that you work, you need to supply right connection configuration.
-You can do that through command line arguments or `.env` file in the root directory or where the commands is being run.
+To use them, you need to provide the correct connection configuration, either through command-line arguments or a `.env` file located in the root directory or the current working directory.

-- `--host` arg or `POSTGRES_HOST` for database host
+- `--host` or `POSTGRES_HOST` for the database host
-- `--port` arg or `POSTGRES_PORT` for database port
+- `--port` or `POSTGRES_PORT` for the database port
-- `--user` arg or `POSTGRES_USER` for root administrator user to run command with (namely `postgres` root user here)
+- `--user` or `POSTGRES_USER` for the root administrator (typically the postgres user)
-- `--password` arg or `POSTGRES_PASSWORD` for root administrator password
+- `--password` or `POSTGRES_PASSWORD` for the root administrator's password
-- `--database` arg or `POSTGRES_DATABASE` for both database **name and new user** that will have privileges of this database ( if you provided `nautilus` as value, then new user will be created with name `nautilus` that will inherit the password from `POSTGRES_PASSWORD` and `nautilus` database with be bootstrapped with this user as owner)
+- `--database` or `POSTGRES_DATABASE` for both the database **name and the new user** with privileges to that database (e.g., if you provide `nautilus` as the value, a new user named nautilus will be created with the password from `POSTGRES_PASSWORD`, and the `nautilus` database will be bootstrapped with this user as the owner).

 Example of `.env` file